Jim Harbaugh addresses Michigan sign-stealing saga, refutes report he had contract offer rescinded

 With a visit from Purdue on tap for this weekend and huge games against Penn State and Ohio State on the horizon, Harbaugh said the program is “refreshed” after a bye week and in “onward mode” as it moves along with its season.

-“The team is refreshed.
-I’m refreshed.
-We’re in onward mode” Harbaugh said.
-“It’s a one-track mind that I’m modeling and I see it throughout the program.”
+“It’s a one-track mind that I’m modeling and I see it throughout the program,” Harbaugh said.